Praseetha Menon

 Praseetha Menon (born 1976) is an Indian actress and comedian who appears in Malayalam films, television and stage.
 She made her acting debut through Moonnam Mura in 1988 as a child artist.

+Career

 She started her career as a mimicry artist at a young age and later became an actress.
-Praseetha has appeared in more than 35 malayalam films in several character and comedy roles.
+Praseetha has appeared in more than 35 Malayalam films in several character and comedy roles.
 She came into limelight after started playing the role of Ammayi in Badai Bungalow, a sketch comedy and celebrity talk show.